lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/better-analytics/readme.txt

 The Google Analytics Content Experiments are run automatically on the server-side, so there is no special configuration or JavaScript you need to be injecting.
 You also don't need to make duplicate pages with your variations.
 We've simplified it so anyone can easily run A/B testing on their site with Google Analytics Content Experiments.

 = I speak a language that isn't supported by Better Google Analytics, can I help translate it? = Yes.
-Unfortunately we don't speak every language in the world, so if you would like to help with translating the Better Google Analytics plugin, please contact us in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).
+Unfortunately we don't speak every language in the world, so if you would like to help with translating the Better Google Analytics plugin, you can use the [translation system on wordpress.org](https://translate.wordpress.org/projects/wp-plugins/better-analytics).

 = Does Better Google Analytics Support A WordPress Multisite Network? = Yes, you can install the Better Google Analytics plugin for a single site in the network or for all sites in the network.
 Additionally, you can optionally link a single Google Analytics account for all sites in the network (or you can link unique Google Analytics accounts for each site in the network... either way, it's up to you).